 The past few years have been a creative watershed for Pamela as an artist and songwriter.
 The soon-to-be-released songs on Something Simple have already earned her some accolades: the esteemed publication American Songwriter awarded Pamela an Honorable Mention in their July 2018 lyric contest for her original song "Cardboard Cutout”, and her song “Bleeding Me Dry” received the Grand Prize in the 2019 SongDoor International Songwriting Competition.
 Tony Zotta, President of SongDoor, says, “Pamela's song was a runaway winner...It's the largest margin for a winning song we've ever had, a real testament to the songwriting ability of Ms. Machala.”
 In addition, Denver’s Westword nominated Pamela for “Best Pop Act of 2019.”

 Pamela is a native of Urbana-Champaign, Illinois, and grew up in a family of professional classical musicians.
 Her grandfather was Louis Teicher of piano duo Ferrante & Teicher.
 When asked about how she started playing music, Pamela recalls, “It’s like that joke where two young fish are swimming along and an older fish asks them how the water is.
 One fish turns to the other and says, ‘what the hell is water?’
 In my family, music was always around and part of everyday life.
 It was just what we did.”
-Hours of practice time was the norm in her household.
-In fact, Pamela’s twin brother is featured on the album playing strings on “Leave You Alone.”
+Hours of practice time was the norm for everyone in her household.
+Pamela’s twin brother is featured on the album playing strings on “Leave You Alone.”

 At Oberlin College, Pamela nurtured her nascent gift for songwriting, and began to perform at open mics.
 She ended up earning a bachelor’s degree in philosophy, and later went back to school to earn a master’s degree in music.
 “What do you get when you cross a philosophy major & a music major?
 A songwriter,” she jokes.
 Studying jazz opened her up to new harmonic, melodic, and rhythmic possibilities.
 “I went back to school in service to my songwriting,” she says.
 “I wanted more tools in my toolbag, particularly developing my understanding of music theory and harmony, so that I had a broader sonic palette to work with.”